nf-core/magmap/docs/usage.md

 ### Genomes input

-Magmap needs two mandatory input to run.
-One, the samplesheet, was explained above while the second, genome input needs to be specified with the option `--genomeinfo`.
+The second mandatory input is the genome input sheet, which needs to be specified with the option `--genomeinfo`.
 The file is a `.csv` file and it requires three columns: accno, genome_fna, genome_gff. it looks as follow:

 ```csv title="samplesheet.csv"
 accno,genome_fna,genome_gff